13 Magical Things to Do in Seville Spain

 Flamenco Dance Museum

-To experience Flamenco is to get a true and authentic feel of Spain you should visit the Flamenco Dance Museum.
+One of the top things to do in Seville is to experience a Flamenco performance this is the best way to get an authentic feel of Spain and to be honest it wouldn’t be a trip to Seville without seeing Flamenco.
+Seville is famous for its Flamenco Dance Museum.
 The Museo del Baile Flamenco was created by famous dancer Cristina Hoyos and it opened its doors in 2006.
-Its aim is to inform you about everything related to flamenco, its origins, influences and styles and about how it’s practised today
+It aims to inform you about everything related to flamenco, its origins, influences and styles and about how it’s practised today

 Within the city of Seville, there are several places to enjoy traditional flamenco with folklore music dating back to 1774 with its origins from the region of Andalusia.